bertofurth/Seagate-Central-Utils/minidlna/README-minidlna.md

 index check that consumes the most of the system's CPU resources however miniDLNA starts without any significant CPU utilization.

-As per the Troubleshooting section, miniDLNA does take a long time to perform the initial indexing of media content but this only occurs once when the service is first activated and not on each system reboot.
+As per the Troubleshooting section, miniDLNA takes a long time to perform the initial indexing of a large media library however, this only occurs once when the service is first activated and not on each system reboot.
+In the tested example with over 100,000 different media files it took well over 12 hours to generate the initial index.

 The disk space used by the miniDLNA database was less than half that of the Twonky database covering the same media content.